With its non-renewable nature, time is our most valuable asset.

 90% of remote managers believe that remote tools will become standard even for non-remote staff.

-TMetric is the example of such a tool as it belongs to software that delivers best experience of remote and in-office work with the aim at improving time management.
+TMetric is an example of such a tool as it belongs to software that delivers the best experience of remote and in-office work with the aim of improved time management.